Quick answer

 What to consider when comparing dental prices

-The cheapest option is not always the best value.
+The lower-cost option is not always the best value.
 When choosing a private dentist, consider:

 GDC registration